Promoting British Values

 Within school, students are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries for young students to make choices safely, through the provision of a safe environment and empowering education.
 Students are encouraged to know, understand and exercise their rights and personal freedoms and given advice on how to exercise these safely, for example through our E-Safety and PSHCEE lessons.
 Whether it is through choice of challenge, of how they record information or of participation in our numerous extra-curricular clubs and opportunities, students are given the freedom to make choices.

 - Mutual Respect

 Part of our school ethos and behaviour policy has revolved around core values such as ‘Respect’, and students have been part of these discussions and assemblies related to what this means and how it is shown.
 Posters around the school promote respect for others and this is reiterated through our behaviour charter, as well as our behaviour policy.

 - Tolerance of those of Different Faiths and Beliefs

 This is achieved through enhancing students understanding of their place in a culturally diverse society and by giving them opportunities to experience such diversity.
 Assemblies and discussions involving prejudices and prejudice-based bullying have been followed and supported by learning in RE and PSHCEE.
 All students are regularly asked if they feel safe at school.

-For more information about how the school seeks to promote key British values, contact a member of the School Leadership Team who will be happy to provide further information.
+For more information about how the school seeks to promote key British values, please contact Mrs N Golds, Personal Development, who will be happy to provide further information.